-Hair color is produced by cells known as melanocytes that migrate to the hair follicle during the development of follicles in the uterus, hair color depends on the presence and ratio of two groups of melanin pigment: the first is (eumelanins) responsible for brown and black pigments, and the second is (pheomelanins) responsible for red and yellow pigments, the difference in their ration may result in a significant number of colors, however, siblings often have similar hair color.
+Hair colour is produced by cells known as melanocytes that migrate to the hair follicle during the development of follicles in the uterus.
+Besides, hair colour depends on the presence and ratio of two groups of melanin pigment: the first is eumelanin, responsible for brown and black pigments; and the second is pheomelanin, responsible for red and yellow pigments.

 There are many options to hide gray hair, including:

-- Semi-permanent color: It lasts for several weeks and it's a good option for people who have just started seeing gray hair.
+- Semi-permanent colour: It lasts for several weeks and it's a good option for people who have just started seeing gray hair.

-- Highlight: It helps blending gray color with hair color, and the outcome is a consistent nice appearance.
+- Hair highlighting: It helps blending gray colour with hair colour, and the outcome is a consistent and nice appearance.

-- Permanent color: It is recommended when gray hair covers 45-50% of the hair.
+- Permanent colour: It is recommended when gray hair covers 45-50% of the hair.

-- If you don't want to dye your hair but you still want to hide gray hair, you can use a spray product that can be removed easily with shampoo.
+- Sprays: If you don't want to dye your hair but you still want to hide your gray hair, you can use a spray product that can be easily removed with shampoo.